deliveroo/deliveroo.engineering/_posts/2018-03-20-smooth-migrations.md

   This plan was inspired by a talk that Dan Webb ([@danwrong](https://twitter.com/danwrong/)) gave on our last Engineering Away Day, about how Twitter got away from the monolith.
 </aside>

-One of the responsibilities of my team is to maintain the API that helps customers and Customer Support (CS) agents to solve issues related to orders.
+One of the responsibilities of my team is to maintain the API that helps customers and Customer Support agents to solve issues related to orders.
 Part of this API is still in the monolith so we have recently started to migrate the remaining endpoints into our own service.
 Since this migration will affect our web and mobile clients, we need to be sure that the responses from our service match exactly the ones from the monolith.
 We’re keen to make sure our services are always reliable, so we came up with a plan to make this migration as smooth as possible.

 This is how we are doing it.